chinelo-obitube/Fincra-assessment/README.md

-A sipmple project deployed using Kong Admin API and Konga Dashboard,
+A sipmple project deployed using Kong Admin API and Konga Dashboard.